foundry-rs/book/src/tutorials/best-practices.md

    - `testFork_Description` for tests that fork from a network.
    - `testForkFuzz_Revert[If|When]_Condition` for a fuzz test that forks and expects a revert.

-1. Be careful with with fuzz tests on a fork to avoid burning through RPC requests with non-deterministic fuzzing.

 1. When using assertions like `assertEq`, consider leveraging the last string param to make it easier to identify failures.
-These can be kept brief, or even just be numbers&mdash;they basically serve as a replacement for showing line numbers of the revert, e.g. `assertEq(x, y, "1")` or `assertEq(x, y, "sum1")`. _(Note: [Foundry#2328](https://github.com/foundry-rs/foundry/issues/2328) tracks integrating this natively)._
+These can be kept brief, or even just be numbers&mdash;they basically serve as a replacement for showing line numbers of the revert, e.g. `assertEq(x, y, "1")` or `assertEq(x, y, "sum1")`. _(Note: [foundry-rs/foundry#2328](https://github.com/foundry-rs/foundry/issues/2328) tracks integrating this natively)._

+1. When testing events, prefer setting all `expectEmit` arguments to `true`, i.e. `vm.expectEmit(true, true, true, true)`.
+Benefits:

+   - This ensures you test everything in your event.
+   - If you add a topic (i.e. a new indexed parameter), it's now tested by default.
+   - Even if you only have 1 topic, the extra `true` arguments don't hurt.

-1. Don't forget invariant tests!
+1. Remember to write invariant tests!
 For the assertion string, use a verbose english description of the invariant: `assertEq(x + y, z, "Invariant violated: the sum of x and y must always equal z")`.
+More info on best practices coming soon.

+### Fork Tests

+1. Don't feel like you need to give forks tests special treatment, and use them liberally:

+   - Mocks are _required_ in closed-source web2 development—you have to mock API responses because the code for that API isn't open source so you cannot just run it locally.
+But for blockchains that's not true: any code you're interacting with that's already deployed can be locally executed and even modified for free.
+So why introduce the risk of a wrong mock if you don't need to?
+   - A common reason to avoid fork tests and prefer mocks is that fork tests are slow.
+But this is not always true.
+By pinning to a block number, forge caches RPC responses so only the first run is slower, and subsequent runs are significantly faster.
+See [this benchmark](https://github.com/mds1/convex-shutdown-simulation/), where it took forge 7 minutes for the first run with a remote RPC, but only half a second once data was cached results.
+Alchemy and Infura both offer free archive data, so pinning to a block shouldn't be problematic.
+(Note that you may need to configure your CI to cache the RPC responses between runs).

+1. Be careful with with fuzz tests on a fork to avoid burning through RPC requests with non-deterministic fuzzing.

 1. When writing fork tests, do not use the `--fork-url` flag.
-Instead:
+Instead, prefer the following approach for it's improved flexibility:

-   - Define `[rpc_endpoints]` in the config file and use the `createSelectFork` family of cheatcodes.
+   - Define `[rpc_endpoints]` in the `foundry.toml` config file and use the [forking cheatcodes](../forge/fork-testing.md#forking-cheatcodes).
+   - Access the RPC URL endpoint in your test with forge-std's `stdChains.ChainName.rpcUrl`.
+See the list of supported chains and expected config file aliases [here](https://github.com/foundry-rs/forge-std/blob/ff4bf7db008d096ea5a657f2c20516182252a3ed/src/StdCheats.sol#L255-L271).
    - Always pin to a block so tests are deterministic and RPC responses are cached.
-   - More info on this fork test approach [here](https://twitter.com/msolomon44/status/1564742781129502722).
+   - More info on this fork test approach can be found [here](https://twitter.com/msolomon44/status/1564742781129502722) (this predates `StdChains` so that aspect is a bit out of date).

 ### Test Harnesses